 Introduction

 Heavy copper PCBs play a vital role in modern electronics, particularly for applications requiring high current handling and superior thermal management.
 These specialized circuit boards feature copper layers significantly thicker than standard designs, often exceeding 3 ounces per square foot.
-For electrical engineers, understanding the benefits and applications of heavy copper PCBs is essential when designing systems that must manage heat dissipation effectively and ensure reliability under demanding conditions.
+For electrical engineers, understanding the benefits of heavy copper PCBs is essential when designing systems that must manage heat dissipation effectively and ensure reliability under demanding conditions.
 This article explores the technical foundations, advantages, and practical uses of heavy copper PCBs, providing actionable insights for professionals tackling high-power challenges in industries like automotive, industrial controls, and power electronics.

 Heavy copper PCBs are defined by their increased copper thickness, typically ranging from 3 to 20 ounces per square foot or more, compared to the standard 1 or 2 ounces found in conventional boards.
 This enhanced copper weight allows them to carry higher currents and dissipate heat more efficiently, addressing critical needs in high-power applications.
 For electrical engineers, these boards are indispensable in scenarios where thermal stress and current density could compromise performance or safety.